-- The primary functions of the AUASB under section 227B of the Australian Securities and Investments Commission Act 2001 (ASIC Act) include: - to make auditing standards (under section 336 of the Corporations Act 2001 (Corporations Act) for the purposes of the corporations legislation; - to formulate auditing and assurance standards for other purposes; and - o to formulate guidance on auditing and assurance matters (that do not prescribe or create mandatory requirements). - Further information and explanation of the nature of AUASB standards can be found in the Foreword to AUASB Pronouncements issued by the AUASB.
-The AUASB has also issued ASA 100 Preamble to AUASB Standards and ASA 101 Preamble to Australian Auditing Standards, which set out the AUASB's intentions on how the AUASB Standards are to be understood, interpreted and applied.
+• The primary functions of the AUASB under section 227B of the Australian Securities and Investments Commission Act 2001 (ASIC Act) include:

+- to make auditing standards (under section 336 of the Corporations Act 2001 (Corporations Act) for the purposes of the corporations legislation; - to formulate auditing and assurance standards for other purposes; and - to formulate guidance on auditing and assurance matters (that do not prescribe or create mandatory requirements).

+• Further information and explanation of the nature of AUASB standards can be found in the Foreword to AUASB Pronouncements and the Framework for Assurance Engagements issued by the AUASB.
+These pronouncements do not form part of the ANAO Auditing Standards but provide information about the AUASB, its operations and standard-setting activity.

+• The AUASB has also issued ASA 100 Preamble to AUASB Standards and ASA 101 Preamble to Australian Auditing Standards, which form part of the ANAO Auditing Standards that set out the AUASB's intentions on how the AUASB Standards are to be understood, interpreted and applied.
 The AUASB standards contain both mandatory requirements, consisting of principles and essential procedures, and application and other explanatory material, which assists auditors in the application of the mandatory requirements.